 Using a 20% iron cut-off grade, the Orcopura zone contains 55.5 million tonnes at 46.75% iron in measured and indicated, and another 50.8 million tonnes grading 43.68% iron in inferred.
 The Huillque and Aurora zones host a total inferred resource of 72 million tonnes at 52.6% iron, based on a 30% iron cut-off.

-Cuervo has spent $18 million at Cerro Ccopane to date, which includes the first stage of funding from its potential partner, Strike Resources (SRK-A).
+To date, Cuervo has spent a total of $18 million at Cerro Ccopane, which includes the first stage of funding from its potential partner, Strike Resources (SRK-A).

-Last July, the Australian firm, which also holds iron ore prospects in Peru, agreed to lend up to $15 million in two stages to cover Cuervo’s estimated three-year exploration program at Cerro Ccopane.
+Last July, the Australian firm, which also holds iron ore prospects in the country, agreed to lend up to $15 million in two stages to cover Cuervo’s estimated three-year exploration program at Cerro Ccopane.

-In return, Cuervo gave Strike two blocks of share-purchase warrants, each with initial three-year terms.
-The first block of warrant is for 17.5 million shares at 30¢, while the second is for 17.7 million shares at 55¢.
+In return, Cuervo gave Strike two share purchase warrants, each with initial three-year terms.
+The first warrant is for 17.5 million shares at 30¢, while the second is for 17.7 million shares at 55¢.

 If Strike doesn’t provide the additional payment, the second warrant will be cancelled.
 However, if both warrants are exercised, Strike will own 46% of Cuervo on a fully diluted basis.